As far as leadership skills go, how good are you at being a loser? How prepared are you to lose?

 We’re Not All Equal

-Saying we’re all equal is a great sentiment and it’s mostly true as human beings.
-As part of a hospital staff, however, we are not all equal.
+Saying we’re all equal is a great sentiment, and it’s mostly true as human beings.
+As part of the hospital staff, however, we are not all equal.
 I can fix equipment, but I can’t fix a person’s body.

-Too often, we think of this chart in a perspective of salary versus responsibility.
-The CEOs make the most money, so they’re on the bottom.
-Well, providers make the most money and they’re on top.
+Too often, we think of this chart from a perspective of salary versus responsibility.
+The CEOs make the most money, so they’re at the bottom.
+Well, providers make the most money, and they’re on top.

 It Ain’t About You

 Well, it ain’t all about you.
 It’s about all of us.
 If you don’t get that we’re all not equal in the roles we provide, you’re probably still thinking it’s all about you.

-Tom summed up his philosophy comparing his team to the left tackle on a football team.
-Think about a great touchdown pass where the quarterback scrambles to his right a bit, sets up and then heaves a pass down field.
-The receiver makes a one-handed catch, spins out of a tackle and heads toward the end zone.
+Tom summed up his philosophy by comparing his team to the left tackle on a football team.
+Think about a great touchdown pass where the quarterback scrambles to his right a bit, sets up, and then heaves a pass down the field.
+The receiver makes a one-handed catch, spins out of a tackle, and heads toward the end zone.

 Replay after replay, conversation after conversation, will be about those three players and the incredible efforts they gave.
 No one will show the left tackle making a routine block to ensure that every other player has enough time to make that play happen.